Sideshow Bob's Last Gleaming: Plot

 At Springfield Minimum Security Prison, Sideshow Bob is disturbed when he hears the other inmates laughing at the inane antics of Krusty the Clown's television show.
 Believing that television is a fountain of "mindless drivel" and wanting to rid the world of it, Bob escapes while on work duty at a local Air Force Base.
-He gains access to a restricted area of the hangar, where he steals a 10-megaton nuclear weapon.
+By mimicking one of the base's colonels he gains access to a restricted area of the hangar, where he steals a 10-megaton nuclear weapon.

 As the Simpsons and other residents of Springfield are attending an air show held at the base, the signal on the big screen is interrupted by Bob, who threatens to detonate the bomb unless Springfield disables all of its television broadcasts.
 Upon hearing the announcement, everyone flees the airfield in panic, except for Bart and Lisa.
 Unable to locate Bob, Mayor Quimby decides to give in to Bob's ultimatum.
 Krusty, refusing to submit to Bob's demands, takes refuge in a civil defense shack in the desert, which he uses to transmit a heavily improvised show.